 Per 1 cup: 120 calories, 1.5 g fat (0 g saturated fat), 180 mg sodium, 25 g carbs (1 g fiber, 10 g sugar), 2 g protein

-How does a cereal called "Waffle Crisp" sound?
+How does a cereal called “Waffle Crisp” sound?
 Pretty unhealthy, right?
-What about "Good MOREnings?"
+What about “Good MOREnings?”
 Better?
 Not really.
-They're essentially the same thing—same ingredient list, nearly identical nutrition information—just one is rebranded to make it appear healthier.
-It's not.
-This cereal is one of the few remaining boxes that contains artery-clogging trans fat, partially hydrogenated soybean oil.
+They’re essentially the same thing—same ingredient list, nearly identical nutrition information—just one is rebranded to make it appear healthier.
+It’s not.
+This cereal is one of the few remaining boxes that contain artery-clogging trans fat, partially hydrogenated soybean oil.

 Per 1 cup: 160 calories, 3 g fat (0 g saturated fat), 240 mg sodium, 33 g carbs, (1 g fiber, 11 g sugar), 1 g protein